Equations over Finite Monoids with Infinite Promises: Auxiliary Results About Monoids

-\splitaux* \begin{proof} Let $a\in [g(S)_\dagger]$.
+\splitaux* \begin{proof} Let $a\in \Cos{g(S)_\dagger}$.
 Then we can express $a$ as a product of the form $g(b)_\dagger \prod_{i\in [k]} g(s_i)_\dagger g(t_i)_\dagger^{-1}$, for some elements $b, s_i, t_i\in S$.
 By \Cref{le:regular_submonoid}, for each $s\in \alg M$ it holds that $g(s)_\dagger = \prod_{f\in F} f(s)_\dagger$.
 Hence, we can write

-This shows that $a\in \bigotimes_{f\in F} [f(S)_\dagger]$, as we wanted to prove. \end{proof}
+This shows that $a\in \bigotimes_{f\in F} \Cos{f(S)_\dagger}$, as we wanted to prove. \end{proof}

-\section{commutative Regularization}
+\section{Commutative Regularization}

 The aim of this section is to prove \Cref{le:abreg_definition}.
 More explicitly, given a monoid $\alg M$, we construct its \emph{commutative regularization}.
-This is a second monoid $\abreg{\alg M}$ together with a homomorphism $f\colon \alg M \rightarrow \abreg{\alg M}$ satisfying the following universal property: for every commutative completely regular monoid $\alg N$ and every homomorphism $g\colon \alg M\rightarrow \alg N$, there exists a unique homomorphism $h\colon \abreg{\alg M} \rightarrow \alg N$ satisfying $g = f\circ h$.
+This is a second monoid $\abreg{\alg M}$ (r.c. standing for \textit{regular commutative}) together with a homomorphism $f\colon \alg M \rightarrow \abreg{\alg M}$ satisfying the following universal property: for every {regular} commutative monoid $\alg N$ and every homomorphism $g\colon \alg M\rightarrow \alg N$, there exists a unique homomorphism $h\colon \abreg{\alg M} \rightarrow \alg N$ satisfying $g = f\circ h$.
 We use the notion of a monoid presented by a set of generators and relations~\cite{howie1995fundamentals}.
 This way, in a monoid $\alg M$ presented by a set of generators $S$ and some relations, the elements of $\alg M$ are equivalence classes of $S^*$, where $S^*$ denotes the set of non-empty words over $S$.
 Given a word $\alpha\in S^*$, we write $[\alpha]$ to denote its equivalence class in $\alg M$.

 Let $\alg M$ be a monoid.
 Informally, to define $\abreg{\alg M}$ we add inverses to each element $a\in \alg M$ and we impose relations that make the resulting monoid commutative.
 We define $\abreg{\alg M}$ as the monoid presented by the set of generators $\Omega$ that contains the symbols $\widehat{a},\widecheck{a}, 1_a$ for each element $a\in \alg M$, and the set of relations containing all identities of the form (1) $ \prod_{i\in [k]} \widehat{a}_i = \prod_{j\in [\ell]} \widehat{b}_j $ for each equality $\prod_{i\in [k]} a_i = \prod_{j\in [\ell]} b_\ell$ that holds in $\alg M$, (2) $\widehat{a} 1_a = \widehat{a}$ for each $a\in M$, (3) $\widehat{a} \widecheck{a} = 1_a$ for each $a\in M$, (4) $\widehat{e_{\little{M}}} = e$, and (5) $xy= yx$ for each $x,y\in \Omega$.